bitrise-io/devcenter/docs/api/outgoing-webhooks.md

   "build_slug":"1234abcd",
   "build_number":3,
   "app_slug":"abcd1234",
+  "build_status":1,
   "git": {
     "provider":"github",
     "src_branch":"feature/branch",
-    "dst_branch":master, # If the build was triggered by a pull request "pull_request_id":32 # If the build was triggered by a pull request }
+    "dst_branch":master, # If the build was triggered by a pull request "pull_request_id":32 # If the build was triggered by a pull request "tag":"v1.0" # If the build was triggered by tag
+  }
 }
 ```